arettberg/twitter_hog/README.md

 * At that point you'll be able to add the heroku git remote with `heroku git:remote -a <your-app-name>`, then `git push heroku master` to start the deploy process.
 * set up a redis server with `heroku addon:create redistogo:nano`
 * time to `heroku open` and play around!

+### Testing
+I would have hoped to have a more complete test suite, but time has run short.
+The main holdup was mocking up the Twitter API, which is an extensive task.
+Might come back to it and add more tests tomorrow.